Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 GameFabric's status page (the only place where operational locations are tracked) lists only 9 regional groups: Asia East, Asia Northeast, Asia Southeast, Australia Southeast, Europe West, US East, US Central, US West, and South America East.
 No Africa or Middle East coverage is mentioned anywhere.

 The "67+" figure appears to combine Nitrado's approximately 15 owned data centers, partner data centers through Servers.com and Leaseweb, and cloud regions via AWS, Azure, and GCP.
-However, cloud regions are only available through GameFabric's "Bring Your Own Cloud" model.
-Meaning studios must bring their own cloud contracts and pay for those regions separately.
-These are not on-demand locations available to all developers like with Edgegap's regionless network to all its 615+ locations worldwide, on-demand.
+However, cloud regions are only available through GameFabric's "Bring Your Own Cloud" model, meaning studios must bring their own cloud contracts and pay for those regions separately.
+These are not on-demand locations available to all developers at a single price, as with Edgegap's regionless network of 615+ locations worldwide.

 Third-party sources highlight Nitrado's owned infrastructure.
 An NTT Data case study references "three locations in the US as well as Sydney," and a Juniper Networks case study references "eight data centers" historically.
 A Gcore partnership expanded Nitrado into Tokyo and São Paulo.